What scares me probably doesn’t scare you.

 When Noey’s (ugh) doctors suggest schizophrenia (!) hysterical ‘mommy-mom’ Janie contacts past life investigator Dr Jerry Anderson.
 (Guskin includes excerpts from work by UVA’s Dr Jim Tucker, who inspired the book.)

-Janie is dim for an architect, and rude and ungrateful to dementia-stricken Jerry, who is racing to finish his research.
-I felt greater investment in him as he considers his life, and tries to solve the mystery of Noah’s memories.
+Janie is dim for an architect.
+She’s rude and ungrateful to dementia-stricken Jerry, who is racing to finish his research.
+I felt greater investment in him as he considers his life, while solving the mystery of Noah’s memories.

 Early interactions with secondary characters involve many ‘encouraging smiles’ and eyes ‘welling with concern’ or ‘shining with sadness’.
 Once it gets going though, it’s an intelligent and thoughtful story about three families’ grief.

 Why is it scary?
 The marketing department hawked it as neo-noir.
 I saw the trailer, and I swallowed the bait hook, line and sinker.
-It’s notorious for its stupid ‘twist’.
+Notorious for its very strange ‘twist’, it’s one of the biggest box office duds of 2019.

 Set on a fictional tropical island, washed-up war vet Dill toils as a fisherman/gigolo, obsessed with catching a tuna he’s named Justice.
 Poor Djimon Hounsou is stranded as first mate and conscience.

-Sexy thriller undercurrents arrive with Dill’s femme fatale ex Anne Hathaway, who wants him to have an ‘accident’ at sea with her abusive husband, Jason Clarke.
+Sexy thriller undercurrents arrive with Dill’s femme fatale ex Anne Hathaway.
+She wants him to have an ‘accident’ at sea with her abusive husband, Jason Clarke – who blames the critical and commercial failure of Serenity on a culture-wide resistance to experimental, ambitious films.
+I’d say this movie should have been canned.

 LULLABY (THE PERFECT NANNY) by Leila Slimani